Average entanglement entropy of midspectrum eigenstates of quantum-chaotic interacting Hamiltonians: Summary and discussion

-When considering fixed nonvanishing fractions of midspectrum Hamiltonian eigenstates in the average, $\nu\in(0,1]$, we found stronger indications that the average eigenstate entanglement entropy differs by an $O(1)$ number from the prediction for the average over random states in the thermodynamic limit.
-For this case, we provided a simple analytical expression for the $O(1)$ deviation expected from the maximal result at the middle of the spectrum as a function of $\nu$.
-This phenomenological result is based on the concave functional form of the eigenstate entanglement entropy, which exhibits a maximum in the middle of the spectrum of local quantum-chaotic Hamiltonians, and the known Gaussian form of the density of states in such models.
+When considering fixed nonvanishing fractions of midspectrum Hamiltonian eigenstates in the average, $\nu\in(0,1]$, we found that the average eigenstate entanglement entropy differs by a $\nu$-dependent $O(1)$ correction from the prediction for the average over random states with increasing system size.
+For this case, we provided a simple expression for the $O(1)$ deviation expected from the maximal result at $\nu=0^+$ as a function of $\nu$.
+This phenomenological expression was obtained using the concave functional form of the eigenstate entanglement entropy, which exhibits a maximum in the middle of the spectrum of local quantum-chaotic Hamiltonians, and the known Gaussian form of the density of states in such models.
 Our analytical expression provides an excellent description of the numerical results for the average entanglement entropy, after numerically computing one parameter ($\bar S_A^{(\Lambda)}$) and fitting a second one ($c$) using the numerical results for the eigenstate entanglement entropy vs the eigenenergies.

-We also found stronger indications that the average over eigenstates of the XYZ model differs from Huang's prediction (the average over eigenstates is greater) in the thermodynamic limit.
+Our numerical results for a nonvanishing $\nu$ also indicate that the average entanglement entropy in eigenstates of the XYZ model differs from Huang's prediction (the average over eigenstates is greater) in the thermodynamic limit.
 Huang's $O(1)$ correction in the $\nu=1$ limit is identical to the $O(1)$ term derived in Ref.~\cite{bianchi_hackl_22} for the average over random pure states with fixed particle number (fixed magnetization in the spin language) when averaging over all particle-number sectors with a weight that is determined by the number of states in each sector.

-If the $O(1)$ term in the average entanglement entropy of midspectrum Hamiltonian eigenstates of quantum-chaotic Hamiltonians is not universal as conjectured here, a fascinating question to be explored in the future is what such an $O(1)$ correction can tell us about the Hamiltonian.
-For the (integrable) XY model in a transverse field, in Refs.~\cite{vidmar_hackl_18,hackl_vidmar_19} is was shown that there is an $O(1)$ correction at the critical line ($h = J$) for $f>0$, and no $O(1)$ correction otherwise, so that such a correction can be used to identity the critical line.
+An interesting question to be explored in the future is what the $O(1)$ corrections at $\nu=0^+$ and nonvanishing $\nu$ can tell us about the Hamiltonian.
+For the (integrable) XY model in a transverse field, in Refs.~\cite{vidmar_hackl_18,hackl_vidmar_19} is was shown that there is an $O(1)$ correction at the critical line ($h = J$) for $f>0$, and no $O(1)$ correction otherwise, so that such a correction can be used to identify the critical line.

 Finally, we should mention that while the focus of this work was the nature of the $O(1)$ correction at $f=1/2$, we have also studied what happens when $f\neq1/2$.
 We briefly discuss those results in Appendix~\ref{sec:fneq05}.
 Our main finding away from $f=1/2$ is that, for a fixed number of midspectrum Hamiltonian eigenstates in the average ($\Lambda=100$), the average eigenstate entanglement entropy also appears to differ by a small $O(1)$ correction from the prediction for the average over random states in the thermodynamic limit.
 The difference obtained in our numerical calculations is clearly smaller than the one for $f=1/2$, and appears to decrease with decreasing the value of $f$.
 This parallels the behavior of the $O(1)$ mean-field term in Eq.~\eqref{eq:mfo1}.
 Determining the functional form of the $O(1)$ correction in model Hamiltonians as a function of $f$ is something that deserves a future investigation.